bastian-lengen-epfl/DistanceLadder/README.md

 # Distance ladder

 This folder contains all the scripts to process multivariate regression on the Cepheid- and/or TRGB-based distanced ladder.
+The models used are initially based on Riess (2021b) but modified according to our needs.
 ## Fit setup and data pre-processing
 Two thing have to be done before fitting the distance ladder:
 * Modify the `fit_parameters.py` in order to choose what model you want to fit.